vn9/Trip-Planner/team/sprint2.md

 #### What we did well

-*We at the very least got a lot of work at the end of our sprint.
+*At the very least we got a lot of work at the end of our sprint.
 It looked bleak throughout but something was accomplished.*

 #### What we need to work on